-If you love history then the Tribal Museum is the kind of place which you must definitely visit and see what all there is to this brilliant travel destination.
+Tribal Museum.
+If you love history then the Tribal Museum is the place to visit and see what all there is to this brilliant travel destination.
 However, though this place is a very huge museum it has got a very decent collection of artefacts which the tourists simply love to see.

+Visit Loktak Lake.
 Loktak Lake is simply one of the most amazing places to visit with your loved ones.
 The immense aura of this place lets you wonder and contemplate about nature.
 Moreover, did you know that this lake is also one of the freshwater lakes in the world?